ShadowkhaN1/SteelStorageInventorAPIVBA/README.md

 * [Contact](#contact)

 ## General info
-The application allows you to change the dimensions of shelves created in Autodesk Inventor.
+The application allows you to change the dimensions of storage created in Autodesk Inventor.

 ## Screenshots
 ![Example screenshot](./img/Screenshot1.PNG)